valtimo-platform/valtimo-documentation/reference/modules/form.md

 ### Process variables
 Prefix: `pv`

-Accesses process variables for the dossier for which the form is loaded.
-It can access all variables of all process instances for the dossier.
+Accesses process variables for the case for which the form is loaded.
+It can access all variables of all process instances for the case.

 Example: `pv:firstName`